Story by Madison Keller, edited by Skylar Keller

 Sharmel Edwards' daughters, sisters Skylar (left) and Madison Keller posting together at a very young age.
 Courtesy of Madison Keller

-I have also worked with The Lip Bar based in Detroit, a Black-owned beauty enterprise, focused on breaking beauty norms presented to Woman of Color, using a 100% vegan formula.
-Along with a lot of local brands and known photographers in Las Vegas and Los Angeles area.
+I have also worked with The Lip Bar based in Detroit, a Black-owned beauty enterprise, focused on breaking beauty norms presented to Woman of Color, using a 100% vegan formula, along with a lot of local brands and known photographers in Las Vegas and Los Angeles area.

 Skylar Keller, courtesy of Madison Keller.

 “Sharmel’s Daughters Consulting” focuses on everything creative, from image consulting, personal shopping, styling, photography, modeling and more for other Black creatives across the country!
-We will be launching the website in a couple months.

 Madison Keller, modeling photos.
 Courtesy of Madison Keller

-Due to the tragedy of what happened to my mother and other personal issues, my mental health has its ups and its downs.
+Due to the tragedy of what happened to my mother and other personal issues, my mental health has its ups and downs.
 It’s always something I’ve been transparent about.
 I’ve spoken to groups of young women discussing dealing with trauma at a young age and how to push through.
 I spoke about having low self esteem, overcoming bullies in school and ultimately tapping into my infinite potential.

 In the future I hope to expand more in my hometown Lansing and Detroit as well with connecting to more young women dealing with similar circumstances.